Skip to main content

 Equity.
 Excellence.
 Innovation.

-photo of exterior of Camas Ridge Community School
+Co-Location of Camas Ridge & Family School

 Family School will co-locate with Camas Ridge Community School at Cama Ridge’s current building along 30th Avenue starting in the fall of 2026.